laiquet/idtrackerai-enhanced/docs/source/user_guide/idmatcherai.rst

     *Joined matching matrix* example from idmatcher.ai

 Every row of the joined matrix is assigned with a different column maximizing the number of matches with the :wikipedia:`Hungarian algorithm`.
 The assignment is saved in a ``assignments.csv`` file where identities of ``MATCHING`` (first column of the *csv*) are matched with identities of ``MASTER`` (second column).
-This assignment is also plotted in the joined matrix *.png* file as red crosses.
+This assignment is also plotted in the *.png* files as red crosses.

 Finally, the matching scores (direct and indirect) are computed for every assigned pair.
 A matching agreement is also computed as the ratio of matches being agree with the proposed assignment.

 .. caution::
+    The identification of an animal never seen by the identification network will always produce an erroneous and unpredictable result.

-    When matching sessions with different number of animals, only the images from the session with the lower number of animals will be used.
+    That's why, when matching sessions with different number of animals, the images from the session with the higher number of animals are not taken into account during assignment.
+Only the images from the session with the lower number of animals are used.

+    In this scenario, both direct and indirect assignment scores can be used to confirm the assignment.

 .. admonition:: How are scores computed?
     :class: note